Artur-Galstyan/statedict2pytree/README.md

 (Theoretically, you can rearrange the model in any way you like - e.g. last layer as the first layer - as long as the shapes match!)

+## Shape Matching?
+What's that?

+Currently, there is no sophisticated shape matching in place.
+Two matrices are considered "matching" if the product of their shape match.
+For example:

+1. (8, 1, 1) and (8, ) match, because (8 _ 1 _ 1 = 8)

 ## Get Started

 ### Installation